jesseopdenbrouw/thuas-riscv/boards/cmod-s7-25/README.md

 # Cmod S7/25 Board

 The Cmod S7/25 board has a clock oscillator with a period of 83.333 ns (12 MHz).
 Use a MMCM to get 10 ns (100 MHz).
+Using a MMCM, 10 ns may not be feasible.

 In this directory, two files are present: